fmcgeough/fmcgeough.github.io/_posts/2025-10-03-optimizing.md

 Well everything seems good.
 The improved code allows the function to run in 25 milliseconds vs 125 milliseconds in the original.

 One useful thing to do when you see an improvement (especially a big one) is to work out why it's so much faster.
 In this case it'd be interesting to determine how many numbers we're actually rejected by the `sum_exceeds_len?/1` change.
 It's not too difficult to do with the reworked code.
+Out of the 500,000 integer values let's see how many have a sum of digits that exceeds the length of the list.

 ```
 iex> 1_000_000_000..1_000_500_000 |>